The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability

 \subsubsection{Bounding the Effect on the Number of Nice Clauses}

-To apply Theorem~\ref{thm:avg-bounded-differences}, we have to bound the effect of changing the value of only one of these random variables on $f$.
+To apply the method of bounded differences (Theorem~\ref{thm:typical-bounded-differences} or the more specific Corollary~\ref{cor:typical-bounded-differences}), we have to bound the effect of changing the value of only one of these random variables on $f$.
 For the variables $C_1, \dots, C_m$, this is easy: Changing $C_i$ moves the position of the clause $c_i$, which only makes a difference for $c_i$.
 Thus, the number of nice clauses changes by at most~$1$.
 Similarly, changing $X_i^j$ only impacts the clause $c_i$, which implies that it changes the number of nice clauses by at most~$1$.

 For the variables $V_1, \dots, V_n$, one can actually construct situations in which changing only a single position drops $f$ from $m$ to $0$.
 There are basically two situations in which this can happen.
 First, if a single variable is close to many clauses, changing its position potentially impacts many clauses.
 Second, if many inequalities in Equation~\eqref{eq:indicator-var-niceness} are rather tight, then moving a single variable slightly closer to many clauses can increase the denominator on the right hand side by enough to change $N_i$ for many clauses.
 We exclude both situations by defining unlikely bad events.
 By assuming these bad events do not happen, we can bound the effect of moving a single variable $v$ by